 by JOHN PAWSON

-Like the original Horizon pendant lamp, Floor Horizon is designed to disappear during the day, emerging into incandescent life at night, when its visually recessive steel structure creates the drama of an apparently floating vertical line of light.
-The glass body is handblown using the traditional balloton technique, producing an intricately textured cylinder whose character shifts seamlessly between translucent and opaque.
+Like the original Horizon pendant lamp, Floor Horizon is designed to disappear during the day, emerging incandescent at night.
+Its visually recessive steel structure creates the drama of an apparently floating vertical line of light.
+The glass body is handblown using the traditional balloton technique, producing an intricately textured cylinder whose character shifts seamlessly between translucence and opacity.

 Ø 95 x H 1250 x W 240 mm

 John Pawson was born in 1949 in Halifax, Yorkshire.
 After visiting the studio of Japanese architect and designer Shiro Kuramata, he enrolled at the Architecture Association in London, leaving to establish his practice in 1981.
 From the outset, Pawson’s work has focused on ways of approaching fundamental problems of space, proportion, light, and materials – themes he also explored in his book Minimum, which examines the notion of simplicity in art, architecture, and design across a variety of historical and cultural contexts.
 Early commissions included homes for the writer Bruce Chatwin, opera director Pierre Audi and collector Doris Lockhart Saatchi, together with art galleries in London, Dublin, and New York.